camac-suisse/ansible-role-camac/README.md

 ## Requirements
 This role does not have any external dependencies needed to run it.
-Using a fairly modern of Ansible is recommended.
+Using a fairly modern version of Ansible is recommended.

 ## Configuration
 A detailed description on how this role can be configured, can be seen here